Accacio/Accacio/README.md

 - ⚡ Fun fact: ...
 -->

-Here you will find things related to music 🎶, games 🕹️ and engineering ⚙️ (mostly control)
+Here you will find things related to music 🎶, games 🕹️ and engineering ⚙️ (mostly control).

+This is an example of a simulation whose objective is to control the inverted pendulum in a upright position:

 | <a href="https://asciinema.org/a/375762" target="_blank"><img src="https://asciinema.org/a/375762.svg" width="300" title="hello" /></a> | <a href="https://asciinema.org/a/375763" target="_blank"><img src="https://asciinema.org/a/375763.svg" width="300" /></a> | <a href="https://asciinema.org/a/375764" target="_blank"><img src="https://asciinema.org/a/375764.svg" width="300" /></a> |
 |:--:| :--: |:--: |